The Mickey Mouse Club: 2017–2021 Malaysian revival: Club Mickey Mouse

 Club Mickey Mouse was created in Malaysia.
 The format included musical performances, games and comedy sketches.

 The series was hosted by YouTube personality, Charis Ow, and premiered on Disney Channel Asia on September 15, 2017.
 The series was renewed for a second season, which premiered on July 6, 2018, and a third season which premiered on June 14, 2019.
 All members appeared as guest stars (except Dheena Menon) on Episode 14 ("Friends in Need, Indeed!") on Disney Channel Asia Original Series, Wizards of Warna Walk.

-Charis and Dheena did not return for the following the season.
-Disney Channel Asia subsequently cast two new Mouseketeers for an audition, Eric and Melynna.
+Natasya left the show in 2018, and was replaced by Ellya.
+Charis and Dheena both left the show in 2020, and Disney Channel Asia subsequently cast two new Mouseketeers, Eric and Melynna, from an audition.
 Following the shutdown of the channel, season four of Club Mickey Mouse aired in 2021 exclusively on Disney+ Hotstar, instead, and SKTV Kids in 2023.

 In November 2021, the fourth season of the show aired on Disney+ in selected territories.
 The series was removed from Disney+ on May 26, 2023, amid the Disney+ and Hulu purge.